koyunkyung/archive-uoft/README.md

-# Outbreaks in Toronto Healthcare Institutions After Covid-19: Analysis of the Frequency and Causative Agent Trends
+# Outbreaks in Toronto Healthcare Institutions After Covid-19: Analysis of the Frequency Trends and the Causative Agent

 ## Overview